List of birds of Poland

 This is a list of the bird species recorded in Poland.
-The avifauna of Poland include 483 species, of which 5 have been introduced by humans and seven have not occurred since 1950.
+The avifauna of Poland includes 475 species, of which 5 have been introduced by humans and seven have not occurred since 1950.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of the Polish Fauna Commission (Komisja Faunistyczna).
-Supplemental updates follow The Clements Checklist of Birds of the World, 2022 edition.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of the Polish Fauna Commission (Komisja Faunistyczna), which follows the IOC World Bird List.

-The Polish names of the birds, with their scientific names, are in the Polish Wikipedia article.
+The Polish names of the birds, with their scientific names, can be seen in the Polish Wikipedia article.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.